kevinashworth/showfax-assistant-0.2.3/README.md

 Browser extension to make small but useful changes to Showfax webpages.
 Not affiliated with Showfax.com

-## Install (for ye lovely Beta Testers of version 0.1.1 and higher)
+## Install (for ye lovely Beta Testers of version 0.2.0 and higher)

-Chrome 49 (or later) is required. [**Download**](https://github.com/kevinashworth/showfax-assistant/releases/latest), unzip, and install:
+Chrome 49 (or later) is required. [**Download**](https://github.com/kevinashworth/showfax-assistant/releases/download/v0.2.0/showfax_assistant.zip), unzip, and install:

-Navigate to chrome://extensions or click on the 3-dot Customize Chrome icon and select More Tools > Extensions Select "Developer mode" and then click "Load unpacked extension..."
+- Navigate to chrome://extensions, or click on the 3-dot Customize Chrome icon and select More Tools > Extensions
+- Select "Developer mode" and then click "Load unpacked extension..."
-Navigate to local folder where you downloaded and unzipped, and voilà Assuming there are no errors, the extension should load into your browser
+- Navigate to your local folder where you downloaded and unzipped, and voilà

+Assuming there are no errors, the extension should load into your browser.
+Use it for a little while, then tell me what you think. **That is all!**

+*Ignore the rest of the page below here, unless you want to develop this extension on your own with Javascript.*

+# Showfax Assistant

-## Node.js Installation for Developing This Extension With Javascript
+## Install via Node.js for Developing This Extension with Javascript

 	$ npm install